gowthamt4/heycar-backend-challenge/CHALLENGE.md

 4. CSV POST call upload: Processing all the records if valid and returning `201 response code with no errors`.
 But if there are any errors the response code would still be `201 but returns the failed records`.
 5. Search API: only implemented the basic search with the fields mentioned as the default sorting techniques are not clear.

+## Extras

+1. Implemented Containerization
+2. Integration Tests - Not implemented because of lack of time